-If transmission upgrades, instead of the proposed Limited Impact RAS, are found to be necessary to address the thermal overloads, the cost of Network Upgrades would increase by an estimated \$22,539,000.
-Elimination of the double-circuit tower contingency at Trenton is estimated to increase the Network Upgrade costs by at least \$2,200,000.
+If transmission upgrades, instead of the proposed Limited Impact RAS, are found to be necessary to address these thermal overloads, the cost of Network Upgrades would increase by an estimated \$8,250,000.
+Elimination of the double-circuit tower contingency at Trenton, as an alternative to the development of the proposed new RAS, is estimated to increase the Network Upgrade costs by approximately \$2,200,000.
 These Network Upgrades would be funded by the IC and are eligible for refund under the terms of the GIP.